Garonne Canal: Canal specifications

 The canal has a width of 18 meters at the water level.
 It has 53 locks, with a total difference in level of 128 meters.
-Its design depth is 2.00 metres, for a draught of 1.80 metres (although a practical maximum of 1.30 metres, especially at Castets-en-Dorthe, exists as of June 2017).
+Its design depth is 2 metres, for a draught of 1.80 metres (although a practical maximum of 1.30 metres, especially at Castets-en-Dorthe, exists as of June 2017).
 The minimum headroom beneath bridges and other structures is 3.60 metres.

 History

 Water supply and the Canal du Midi

-The benefits of a continental waterway between the Atlantic Ocean and the Mediterranean Sea were recognized even in antiquity; such a route would bypass the dangerous 3,000 kilometer journey through the Strait of Gibraltar and along the Atlantic coast of the Iberian Peninsula.
-Studies were commissioned by Nero, Augustus, Charlemagne, Francis I of France, Charles IX of France, and Henry IV of France, but no scheme came to fruition.
+The benefits of a continental waterway between the Atlantic Ocean and the Mediterranean Sea were recognized even in antiquity; such a route would bypass the dangerous 3,000 km journey through the Strait of Gibraltar and along the Atlantic coast of the Iberian Peninsula.
+Studies were commissioned by Nero, Augustus, Charlemagne, Francis I of France, Charles IX of France and Henry IV of France, but no scheme came to fruition.
 The primary difficulty was in supplying sufficient water at the watershed between the Mediterranean and the Atlantic to ensure continuous navigation.

-Between 1614 and 1662, France - under Louis XIII and Louis XIV - initiated five projects to solve the water supply problem but none succeeded.
+Between 1614 and 1662, France, under Louis XIII and Louis XIV, initiated five projects to solve the water supply problem, but none succeeded.
 The problem was solved in the 1660s by Pierre-Paul Riquet.
-Drawing on his knowledge of the Montagne Noire and its watercourses, Riquet's scheme diverted water from multiple streams and rivers to the Mediterranean/Atlantic watershed boundary near Seuil de Naurouze.
+Drawing on his knowledge of the Montagne Noire and its watercourses, Riquet's scheme diverted water from multiple streams and rivers to the Mediterranean-Atlantic watershed boundary near Seuil de Naurouze.
 He was inspired by Adam de Craponne's theories, which had been used earlier by Hugues Cosnier to construct the Briare Canal.

 From 1667 to 1681, Riquet built the Canal royal en Languedoc (now the Canal du Midi) between Toulouse and Sète.
-Riquet may have intended to extend the canal westwards toward the Atlantic, but this was not done; the state could not afford the work due to expanding the Château de Versailles and the poor finances of Louis XIV.
-For the next two centuries, boats were required to navigate the Garonne to reach the Atlantic, dealing with flooding and - as boat ship increased - groundings.
+Riquet may have intended to extend the canal westwards toward the Atlantic, but that was not done; the state could not afford the work since it was expanding the Château de Versailles, and Louis XIV had poor finances.
+For the next two centuries, boats were required to navigate the Garonne to reach the Atlantic and deal with flooding and, as boat size increased, groundings.